 I am happy to provide samples of my work on request.

-I can rock an acoustic like most can't, and I am very capable in either rhythm or lead roles.
+I can rock an acoustic like most can't, and I am very capable with an electric as well in either rhythm or lead roles.

 I have access to a fully equipped professional studio during the day, and have a smaller studio in my home to meet time-sensitive requests or last minute edits.